 5. Buy Used

 There’s nothing better than getting into a new car—the perfect industrial smell, the pristine seats, the sparkle of a new paint job.
 But as soon as that new car drives off the lot, the value automatically decreases.
 According to Edmunds, a new car will lose 11% of its cash value once sold.

 That’s not all.
 A new car will continue to depreciate significantly for the first five years of ownership.
 After five years, the resale value is 37% of its initial cost, according to Edmunds.

 A car that’s more than five-years-old will still have most of the latest tech and safety features, while also being a more frugal option than a brand-new car.
-To truly find the best deal, check out Kelley Blue Book’s Best Resale Value Award winners, which feature cars that boast the slowest depreciation.
+To truly find the best deal, be sure to consider a broad range of choices.
+This includes price ranges, dealerships, brands and models.

 Any time you buy a car, you’re entering into a legal agreement with the seller.
-Whether you bought the car on Craigslist or at a car dealership, the agreement is binding.
+Whether you bought the car on Tonaton or from a dealer, the agreement is binding.
 In most cases, there’s nothing you can do once the papers are signed and the keys have been handed over.

-That’s why it’s critical to read the sales terms before you sign.
-There are countless stories of salesmen including extra features in a car purchase that the buyer originally declined, like an extended warranty or tire insurance.
-For most grads, this will be one of the first big financial decisions they make after leaving college—so it needs to be thought out carefully.
+That’s why it’s critical to read the terms of the sale before you sign.
+There are countless stories of salesmen and dealers including extra features in a car purchase that the buyer originally declined, like an extended warranty or tire insurance.
+For most car buyers this will be one of the first big financial decisions they make.
+So it needs to be thought out carefully.

 Always get a used car inspected by a trusted mechanic before you buy.
 If a dealership won’t let you get an impartial inspection, that’s a red flag.
 Even if the car looks great on the outside, you never know what’s going on under the hood.
-A thorough inspection can save you thousands of dollars and endless aggravation.
+Machines can always be painted and the interior can always be redone.
+But serious engine and working problems will cost you money and frustrate you.
+A thorough inspection can save you thousands of cedis and endless aggravation.